Zeppelin500/MBusino/README.md

 ## known issues
 - Flashing over USB is only possible, if the M-Bus master is not connected.
 OTA update work fine.

-- Do not use 2 Boards simultaneously without changing MBUSINO_NAME or it cause in network problems, both boards becomes unreachable. #define MBUSINO_NAME "MBusino"
+- Do not use 2 Boards simultaneously without changing thr Name or it cause in network problems, both boards becomes unreachable.

 - M-Bus is tested with a "Engelmann Sensostar U" and some other slaves, it should work with most M-Bus devices.
 If you have M-Bus issues, let me know.

-## MBusinoAP
+## Access Point to configure

-* MBusinoAP WiFi Setup Portal
+* MBusino WiFi Setup Portal
 * SSID "MBusino Setup Portal" (no Password) IP: 192.168.4.1
 * If MbusinoAP do not find a known network, he start an AP for 5 minutes.
 After this period, he will restart and search again.
 * In known networks, you will find the IP of the portal in your router.